ebi-pf-team/interproscan-docs/docs/HowToUseViaContainer.rst

-How to Use InterProScan via Docker or Singularity
+How to Use InterProScan via Container
 ==================================

 InterProScan can be used via Docker or Singularity to simplify the installation and execution process in different computing environments.

-Before using InterProScan 5 via container, make sure you have Docker/Singularity installed on your system and check your system satisfies the :ref:`Installation requirements`.
+Before using InterProScan 5 via container, make sure you are using Linux and you have Docker or Singularity installed and running on your system.

 The image (https://hub.docker.com/r/interpro/interproscan) does not include data required to run InterProScan, which need to be downloaded separately.
-For the latest InterProScan release (5.66-98.0), data can be downloaded.

 Get InterProScan data
 ~~~~~~~~~~~~~~~~~~~~~~~~~

+For the latest InterProScan release (5.66-98.0), data can be downloaded with the following command:

 ::